-Many of us have so many things.
+Many of us have so many possessions.
 We work hard to acquire these things; we treasure them; we boast about them; we often think we still don’t have enough of them; we covet what others have.
 We’ve been conditioned to do this.
-There is absolutely nothing wrong with having wonderful things, unless….we lose sight of everything else.
+There’s absolutely nothing wrong with having beautiful things unless we lose sight of everything else.